Equine Desensitizing Clinic

 We’ve decided to cancel the moonlight ride, given the shortened trail, high lake level, and muddy conditions.

 The trails are just too wet and muddy to use, so we’re cancelling this ride.

 New Pipeline Project on Sycamore Loop

 North Texas Municipal Water District (NTMWD) has started a new pipeline renovation project along their easement road where our Sycamore Loop branches.
 Normally, when going north on the trail from Highland Park, the trail forks where it crosses the NTMWD easement road.
 You can go straight across the road and continue on the west side of the Sycamore Loop, or you can travel east on the road until you reach the entrance to the east side of the Sycamore Loop.
 For the past many months, we’ve had the west side of the Loop blocked off while a pipeline renovation project was underway.
-That project has ended and the cleanup is underway.
-However, a new pipeline renovation project has just started and we’ll need to detour around it for the next several months.
+That project has ended and the west side of the loop is now open.
+However, a new pipeline renovation project has just started and we’ll need to detour around it when the construction activity is present during the next several months.